A sojourn-based approach to semi-Markov Reinforcement Learning: Numerical tests

 Again, both of them are obtained via Monte Carlo methods on $100$ evaluations.
-The plots of the minimal expected rewards are presented in Figure \ref{fig:figure3} and the relative one for ${\rm LR}=0.3$ are given in Figure \ref{fig:figure4}.
+The plots of the minimal expected rewards are presented in Figure \ref{fig:figure3} and the relative one for ${\rm LR}=0.3$ is given in Figure \ref{fig:figure4}.
 It is interesting to observe the higher variability of the trajectory for ${\rm LR}=0.3$ with respect to the one for the average expected reward.
-As expected, all the trajectories are increasing and remain negative (as the average ones are negative).
-Moreover, even in this case we observe that the values for ${\rm LR}=0.1$ and $0.2$ are lower than the ones for ${\rm LR}=0.3,0.4$ and $0.5$, that are still quite close each other.
-This justifies the choice of ${\rm LR}=0.3$ as reference value even if the \textit{smoothing procedure} is made by \textit{taking the minimum} instead of \textit{averaging} on batches of subsequent episodes.
+As expected, all the trajectories are increasing and remain negative (as the average ones are also negative).
+Moreover, even in this case we observe that the values for ${\rm LR}=0.1$ and $0.2$ are lower than the ones for ${\rm LR}=0.3,0.4$ and $0.5$, the latter being still quite close each other.
+This justifies the choice of ${\rm LR}=0.3$ as a reference value even if the \textit{smoothing procedure} is made by \textit{taking the minimum} instead of \textit{averaging} on batches of subsequent episodes.

 Similar observations can be carried on for the maximal expected rewards, depicted in Figures \ref{fig:figure5} and \ref{fig:figure6}.
 This time, the only evidently lower value is given by ${\rm LR}=0.1$.
 Again, we have higher variability with respect to the average one.
-Moreover, let us observe that from the graphs we deduce that for our experiment the maximal expected rewards are non-negative already for $m>250$, which is an information we could not deduce from the average ones.
+Moreover, we deduce from the graphs that, in this specific case, the maximal expected rewards are non-negative already for $m>250$, which is an information we could not deduce from the average ones.

 To ensure convergence, one could consider a variable learning rate.
+It is clear that, to guarantee a certain \textit{speed of convergence}, one can construct an \textit{ad-hoc} variable learning rate according to the behaviour of the algorithm in the constant learning rate case.
 Precisely, let us set